 While modern open source code editors have taken the programming world by storm, Linux command line is still ruled by a selected set of text editors.
 Popular command line editors like Vim and Emacs are also infamous for their weird keyboard shortcuts.

-In fact, there are several jokes on those weird keyboard shortcuts in the programming world.
-Below is such an example of a geek humor.
+There are several jokes about those weird keyboard shortcuts in the programming world.
+Exiting Vim is perhaps the most common of them all.
+Here’s an example.

 Micro is a modern terminal-based text editor that attempts to take the pain of keyboard shortcuts and provide popular shortcuts as well as mouse supports.